Sack of Louvain: Events

-About 15,000 German troops occupied the town, and from 19 to 22 August, the German 1st Army made its headquarters in Leuven.
-The Germans took hostages from the municipal administration, magistrates, and the Catholic University of Leuven, and forced inhabitants to keep their front doors open, and windows lit throughout the night.
+About 15,000 German troops occupied the town, and from 19 to 22 August, the German 1st Army made its headquarters in Louvain.
+The Germans took hostages from the municipal administration, magistrates, and the Catholic University of Louvain, and forced inhabitants to keep their front doors open, and windows lit throughout the night.

 On 25 August, although they had encountered no resistance from the population, German troops began a massacre.
 The massacre likely began when a group of German soldiers, panicked by a false report of a major Allied offensive in the area, fired on some fellow German troops.
 As the German 1st Army panicked further, their discipline evaporated, civilians were shot or bayoneted, homes were set on fire, and some bodies later showed signs of torture.
 Many of those killed were dumped in ditches and construction trenches.

-At around 11:30 pm, German soldiers broke unto the university's library (located in the 14th-century cloth hall), which held significant special collections, including medieval manuscripts and books, and set it on fire.
+At around 11:30 pm, German soldiers broke into the university's library (located in the 14th-century cloth hall), which held significant special collections, including medieval manuscripts and books, and set it on fire.
 Within ten hours, the library and its collection was virtually destroyed.
 The fire continued to burn for several days.
 The rector of the American College of Louvain was rescued by Brand Whitlock, the U.S. ambassador, who recorded the rector's account of "the murder, the lust, the looting, the fires, the pillage, the evacuation and the destruction of the city" as well as the arson attack that destroyed the library's incunabula.
-The burning of the University of Leuven's library caused the destruction of more than 230,000 books, including 750 medieval manuscripts.
+The burning of the University of Louvain's library caused the destruction of more than 230,000 books, including 750 medieval manuscripts.
 Personal libraries and the papers of notaries, solicitors, judges, professors, and physicians were also destroyed.

 The killings and other acts of brutality took place throughout the next night and day.
 The day after that, the German army bombarded the town with five shells.
 The town was thoroughly pillaged, with many German officers and men engaging in looting of money, wine, silver, and other objects of value, while killing those who resisted or did not understand.

 In the town, some 1,100 buildings were destroyed, variously estimated to constitute one-sixth or more than one-fifth of the town's structures.
-Leuven Town Hall was saved because it was already the site of the German headquarters.
+Louvain Town Hall was saved because it was already the site of the German headquarters.
 Some 248 civilians were killed, and most of the city's 42,000 residents were exiled by force into the countryside, with some being taken from their homes at gunpoint.
 Approximately 1,500 citizens of the town, including women, children, and four of the hostages, were deported to Germany in railway cattle-wagons.